cyclus/cyclus.github.com/source/cep/cep18.rst

 Second, an exclusivity constraint, which is comprised of:

-1. The set of requests which must be satsified exclusively
+1. The set of requests which must be satisfied exclusively

 Reactors that can be fueled by more than one fuel source provide a use case for this feature.
 Take for example a reactor that can be fuel with UOX or MOX.
 It